Ian Richardson

 4/ All the requirements in this section are noted as MUST for maintained schools and SHOULD for academies, free schools and Trusts.

-The specific requirements are different depending on what Key Stage you're school covers.
+The specific requirements are different depending on what Key Stage your school covers.
 Here's the current breakdown as taken from the DfE website.

 Performance Tables Published in December